Opal and Pearl Care Guide

-Choose The Right String or Setting For Your Jewelry
+Choose the Right String or Setting for Your Jewelry

 The right type of string and knotting on your pearl necklace can help protect it.
 If you have a pearl necklace with a nylon string, consider having it restrung with a silk string.
 Although silk may deteriorate more quickly than nylon, it attracts less dirt and grime and doesn't stretch.
 A knot between each pearl, or as many knots as possible along the string, will also help prevent the pearls from striking each other and keep grime from entering into the pearl drill holes.

-How To Clean Pearl and Opal Jewelry
+How To Clean Opal and Pearl Jewelry